adamdelancey/ms3-tips/README.md

 2. When clicking the different filter buttons, the page loads to the top each time, which is quite annoying for the user.
     - *I amended the href to "{{ url_for('tips') }}#list" and added the same #list id to that div.
 This works much better for functionality.*
-3. My filter_tips function in app.py was not working succesfully.
+3. My filter_tips function in app.py was not working successfully.
 The function was printing the correct category names from the database, but it wasn't loading the correct items properly.
     - *Having realised the problem must be on the front end, I realised that the issue was that I was using a different variable name in my filter_tips function compared to the tips function.
 I therefore then amended the loops on the HTML page to category, to match